Arthur Darvill: Television, film and theatre

 Karen Gillan and Arthur Darvill at Comic-Con 2012.

 In 2008, Darvill made his television acting debut in the ITV crime drama He Kills Coppers.
 The same year, he played Edward "Tip" Dorrit in the BBC serial Little Dorrit.
 Darvill began playing Rory Williams, companion to the Eleventh Doctor, in the fifth series of the BBC's science fiction show Doctor Who (reuniting with his Swimming with Sharks co-star Matt Smith).
 He became a regular character in the sixth series, and confirmed that he would be appearing in the seventh series; before he and his co-star Karen Gillan (on-screen wife Amy Pond) left in the fifth episode.

 Darvill had a minor role as a stable groom in Ridley Scott's Robin Hood, and played Mick Gallagher in Sex & Drugs & Rock & Roll (both 2010).
 In the summer of 2011, he played Mephistopheles "an agent of the Devil in human form" in Doctor Faustus at Shakespeare's Globe Theatre in London, a production which was subsequently issued as a DVD.
 After his departure from Doctor Who he was cast in the drama Broadchurch as vicar Paul Coates, alongside David Tennant and Olivia Colman.

 On 19 April 2013, he took over the lead male role of Guy from the musical Once, on Broadway, New York, opposite new co-star Joanna Christie.
 The two performers also made an appearance on the 2013 Tony Awards to perform a number and to present the award for best scenery.
 Darvill continued the role in the West End production from 17 March 2014 until 10 May 2014.

 In March 2015, Darvill was cast as the time-traveller Rip Hunter in the series Legends of Tomorrow.
 He was written out of the show in 2018, by the end of the third season.
 However, he returned in 2021 for the show's one hundredth episode.
 In 2019, Darvill took on the role of Oscar Lindquist in the West End revival of Sweet Charity.

 In 2022, Darvill played the lead male role of Curly McLain in the musical Oklahoma! at the Young Vic.
 In 2023, he continued the role in the West End production.

+Darvill will portray the Beatles' press officer Derek Taylor in The Beatles – A Four-Film Cinematic Event, an upcoming film series of biopics directed by Sam Mendes.